stephenphillips42/CenterFusion/README.md

+This is a copy of the original repository.

 # CenterFusion <!-- omit in toc -->
  This repository contains the implementation of [CenterFusion: Center-based Radar and Camera Fusion for 3D Object Detection](https://arxiv.org/abs/2011.04841).